DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ![Alt text](Images/webserver-storages9.png)

-**Step 6: Mark each of the three disks as Physical Volumes (PVs) to be used by LVM by running the command `sudo pvcreate /dev/partition`**
+**Step 6: Mark each of the three partitions as Physical Volumes (PVs) to be used by LVM by running the command `sudo pvcreate /dev/partition`**

 ![Alt text](Images/webserver-storages10.png)